-Wernicke-Korsakoff-Syndrome is a combination of two different medical conditions namely Wernicke’s encephalopathy and Korsakoff syndrome.
-Both of them result in brain damage due to deficiency of vitamin B1 (Thiamine).
+Wernicke-Korsakoff-Syndrome is a combination of two different medical conditions; namely, Wernicke’s encephalopathy and Korsakoff syndrome.
+Both of them result in brain damage due to a deficiency of Vitamin B1 (Thiamine).
 In Wernicke’s encephalopathy, the thalamus and the hypothalamus are damaged, while in Korsakoff syndrome, the area of the brain involved in memory is permanently impaired.

 Causes of Wernicke-Korsakoff syndrome